 Anderson Valley is known for two things in California, and not coincidentally, it has more or less two major wine tasting events per year.
 The first, the International Alsace Varietals festival took place a few months ago.

 The second is the annual Pinot Noir Festival.
-If you're a fan of Pinot Noir and you don't have plans for the weekend of May 19th, I seriously recommend it.
-It's definitely worth the three hour drive.
+If you're a fan of Pinot Noir and you don't have plans for the weekend of May 16th, I seriously recommend it.
+It's definitely worth the three-hour drive.

 Not only is this a gorgeous time of year in the Anderson Valley, but the Pinot Noirs on offer include a few of the better ones in the state.
 This isn't a huge tasting, and consequently you'll find very few huge wineries there.
 Instead you'll find a bunch of small, dedicated growers and producers pouring their (mostly) small production wines.

-The event kicks off on Friday May 17th with a day of technical sessions, followed by a BBQ at Scharffenberger Cellars.
+The event kicks off at the Boonville Fairgrounds on Friday May 16th with a day of technical sessions, followed by a BBQ at Foursight Wines.

 Saturday features the grand tasting and winemaker dinners, and those who choose to stay through Sunday can wander around to the many open houses hosted by the valley's wineries.